paxtonhare/MarkLogic-Sublime/README.md

 ```
 // settings for Xcc connection
 "xcc": {
+	// timeout in seconds for xcc connections
+	// can be decimal numbers ex: "1.5"
+	"timeout": "1",

 	// Use Settings from Roxy's properties files
 	// If this is not a Roxy project then the setttings above will be used